kyma-project/kyma/docs/eventing/02-01-eventing-architecture.md

 - Prefix: `sap.kyma.custom`
 - Application: `commerce`
-- Event: `order.created`
+- Event: can have two or more segments separated by `.` (For example, `order.created` or `Account.Root.Created`)
 - Version: `v1`
-​

 For publishers, the event type takes this form:
-- `order.created` for legacy events coming from the `commerce` application
+- `order.created` or `AccountRoot.Created` for legacy events coming from the `commerce` application
-- `sap.kyma.custom.commerce.order.created.v1` for Cloud Events.
+- `sap.kyma.custom.commerce.order.created.v1` or `sap.kyma.custom.commerce.AccountRoot.Created.v1` for Cloud Events.

+>**NOTE:** In case the event contains more than two segments the underlying Eventing infrastructure will combine them into two segments (For example, `Account.Root.Created` will become `AccountRoot.Created`).